surge-synthesizer/OB-Xf/README.md

 # Building

-Source code can be compiled with [JUCE 8.0.6](https://github.com/juce-framework/JUCE/releases/tag/8.0.6).
+Source code can be compiled with [JUCE 8.0.6](https://github.com/juce-framework/JUCE/releases/tag/8.0.6) using CMake.

-Currently only tested on Windows

 # Copyright